Responses to the Problem of Thefts of and from Cars on Residential Streets and Driveways

 Among the most important messages to convey to car owners are the following:

-• Vehicles are safer in a garage, more at risk in a driveway, and much more at risk on the street.
+- Vehicles are safer in a garage, more at risk in a driveway, and much more at risk on the street.

-• Buying a late model car will also ensure that modern security systems have been installed.
+- Buying a late model car will also ensure that modern security systems have been installed.
 Checking the ratings of most stolen models may also indicate to the owner what cars are at risk.

-• If car owners must park their cars on the street, advising the installation of after market security systems, especially those that are clearly visible to the thief, is probably better than nothing.
+- If car owners must park their cars on the street, advising the installation of after market security systems, especially those that are clearly visible to the thief, is probably better than nothing.

 Enforcement

 10. Increasing patrols.
 While the effectiveness of increased patrols as a means of deterring crime has not been established, there are some occasions where they may be useful, particularly when crime analysis data can demonstrate a clear pattern of thefts in certain locations and at certain times.
 Monitoring the results of intensive patrols is important, especially as they demand considerable police department resources.
-For this reason they are only of use as temporary solutions and do not solve the problem in the long term.
+For this reason they are only of use as temporary solutions and do not solve the problem in the long term.- Unmarked patrol units can be used to monitor the area and to track and identify suspicious individuals in the neighborhood.

-• Coral Springs, Florida police utilized foot patrols and bicycle-mounted officers in their Forest Hills Initiative aimed at reducing thefts from cars.
-37 These types of patrols not only increase the opportunity for police to discover offenders, but also improve their chances of apprehending these perpetrators who typically are on foot.
+- Coral Springs, Florida police utilized foot patrols and bicycle-mounted officers in their Forest Hills Initiative aimed at reducing thefts from cars.37 These types of patrols not only increase the opportunity for police to discover offenders, but also improve their chances of apprehending these perpetrators who typically are on foot.

 12. Using "bait cars."
 Placing cars in plain view can provide a target for police to observe and catch offenders in the act.
 Maintaining cars under continuous surveillance is labor-intensive, although technological innovations such as GPS tracking and cars that automatically broadcast to patrol cars when they are broken into have made this easier.
 Some research has suggested that this type of program might be effective in reducing car crime.40 This response is more effective when it is known what type of car is most often targeted for theft, or when a particular area is experiencing a very high volume of thefts from cars.
 In British Columbia, Canada, police officials have formed a task force of seven provincial and local police agencies that utilize bait cars which, when stolen, immediately notify dispatchers and transmit their position via GPS tracking.
 Once police are in place behind the car, the engine is disabled with the click of a mouse button, allowing apprehension without the concern of a pursuit situation developing.41, § While this technique offers promise in reducing or eliminating high speed car chases, there is to date no research to demonstrate that this approach reduces or prevents car theft.